Nabo2212/guide/CODE_OF_CONDUCT.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members
 * Providing constructive feedback to fellow programmers
+* Reporting any unacceptable behaviour performed by other users at team@freecodecamp.org to create an optimistic atmosphere

 Examples of unacceptable behavior by participants include: